sergiye/RazorEngine.Net6/CONTRIBUTING.md

-﻿Thanks that you want to help!
+Thanks that you want to help!
 Please read the sections below.

 ## Contributing (General)